heggland/mccontrol-/README.md

 ---

 ## How to contribute
-- you can contact me over at heggland.tech using the contact form.
+- you can contact me at mc@heggland.tech

 <div>
   Like my work?